rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🌰 November 2024 (Log).md

 #### Other things that made my November

-- Kebabs, precisely 5 (I have a soft spot for falafel kebabs)
+- *Kebabs*, precisely 5 (I have a soft spot for falafel kebabs)
-- Arcane: I loved the animation style, finding it incredibly innovative and beautiful.
+- *Arcane*: I loved the animation style, finding it incredibly innovative and beautiful.
 My favorite action scene from the series is [this one](https://www.youtube.com/watch?v=9fqLlnlcFFw).
 What also stood out to me was the depth of the characters and their genuine motivations.
 The line between good and evil is so blurred that I often found myself empathizing with the "bad guys," which I really appreciated.
+- Roasted *chestnuts* 🌰
-- I received my first star ⭐ on Github from someone outside of my friend circle, thanks [@PiotrEsse](https://github.com/PiotrEsse) for liking my [fact2mp3](https://github.com/rimaout/flac2mp3) repo.
+- I received *my first star* ⭐ on Github from someone outside of my friend circle, thanks [@PiotrEsse](https://github.com/PiotrEsse) for liking my [fact2mp3](https://github.com/rimaout/flac2mp3) repo.

 ---